z3l4w5/tintin-space/content/docs/part1/chapter7/summary/_index.md

 We can use layouts to order different content within the same content type.

-The cascade option in the front matter allows us to share front matter proper- ties with all pages in a branch bundle.
+The cascade option in the front matter allows us to share front matter properties with all pages in a branch bundle.

 The templates single.html and list.html are essential in completing a Hugo theme.
-They correspond to leaf bundles (or individual pages) and branch bun- dles, respectively.
+They correspond to leaf bundles (or individual pages) and branch bundles, respectively.

 The index.html, taxonomy.html, and terms.html files default to list.html if any of those files are not present.